 Prior authorization is required for ACD systems provided through Home Health Services.
 The prior authorization also includes all related accessories and supplies.
-The physician must provide information supporting the medical necessity of the equipment or supplies requested, including:
+The physician or allowed practitioner must provide information supporting the medical necessity of the equipment or supplies requested, including: